Here you will find a collection of our frequently asked questions (FAQ).

-The directory is for biomedical researchers from academia or industry.
+The UKCRC Tissue Directory is for biomedical researchers from academia or industry.
 It is intended as a resource through which researchers can find samples relevant for their medical research.

-Anyone who stores or collects human samples can register on the directory.
+Anyone who stores or collects human samples can register on the UKCRC Tissue Directory.
 We classify these collections by disease, age and sex.
 Researchers can then search for the disease they study to see who has relevant sample collections.

-Human tissue samples with consent for research are precious donations that should be put to good use.
-The directory is here to make sure researchers can locate the samples to enable their research.
-Without access to human samples medical research would be severely hindered.
+Human samples with consent for research are precious donations that should be put to good use.
+The UKCRC Tissue Directory is here to make sure researchers can locate the samples to enable their research.
+Without access to human samples, medical research would be severely hindered.

 Not necessarily.
 You need to contact the individual biobanks and discuss the application process with them, some of them will be online, but we don’t facilitate this.